ljcleo/debatrix-doc/README.md

 ## Citation

-If you find our SoMeLVLM or datasets useful, we will greatly appreacite it if you could consider citing our paper:
+If you find our SoMeLVLM or datasets useful, we will greatly appreciate it if you could consider citing our paper:

 ```
 @article{zhang2024somelvlm,